eRaid6/freebsd/12.1-kvm_guest/README.md

 ```
 sudo service tor onestart
 ```
 4. Configure a Firefox profile for Tor (using default SOCKS port 9050) and make it secure and use tor only after wireguard is started.
-Install ublock-origin, no-script and https everywhere addons.
+Install HTTPS Everywhere, uBlock Origin, NoScript, User-Agent Switcher and Manager.

 ### Other hardening
 Add the following to `/etc/sysctl.conf`